 Events stay aligned with the local definition of the hour.

-Conversions for members in other timezones remain accurate.
+Conversions for members in other time zones remain accurate.

 Integrations with external calendars remain consistent.